AZS AWF Warsaw (men's volleyball)

 AZS AWF Warszawa, known in English as AZS AWF Warsaw, was a Polish men's volleyball team based in Warsaw, founded in 1949 as a university team (AZS) and dissolved in 1995.
-Fourteen times Polish Champion and three–time Polish Cup winner.
-The most successful Polish volleyball club of the 20th century based on the number of the league titles.
+It was the most successful Polish volleyball club of the 20th century in terms of the number of league titles before the establishment of the professional volleyball league.